easolhq/easolhq.github.io/docs/pricing_and_payments/per_person_unit_or_night.md

 ```
 {% endraw %}

-If the standard price was $300 per night and there was a price override of $500 on the 6th November this would render:
+If the standard price was $300 per night and there was a price override of $500 on the 6th of November this would render:

 {% raw %}
 ```html